Rogue Fitness is one of if not the absolute best companies when it comes to fitness equipment.

 YES and NO.

-I’ll go over why I think they’re worth it and why they might not be depending on who you are and what type of gym you’re outfitting.
+I’ll go over why I think they’re worth it and why they might not be depending on who you are and what type of gym you’re outfitting in this review.

 Let’s get started!

-First up is that Rogue Fitness is American Made and CEO Bill Henniger has always intended it to be that way.
+First up is that Rogue is made in the USA and CEO Bill Henniger has always intended it to be that way.

 His entire mission is to create durable products in America.